Brought to you by

 View this post on Instagram

 “As light cascades through the convex windows, one can’t help but feel elated as the warmth of your surroundings and the staff resonates through the entire dining experience” ___________ The Granary Café is open for lunch and dinner by prior reservation only.
 Bookings can be made by contacting firstname.lastname@example.org ___________ Thanks @rsimacourbe for this beautiful image. ___________ #thesilohotel #theroyalportfolio #TRPLife #vandawaterfront #southafrica #meetsouthafrica #capetown #capetownetc #capetownmag #cityofcapetown #luxurytravel #luxuryhotel #eatout #instaeats @thesilohotel_ @theroyalportfolio

 Life Grand Café

 For healthy breakfasts, sushi, tapas, salad and patisserie in an opulent setting.

 Mugg & Bean

-For coffee-shop vibes.
-It has a surprisingly trendy menu featuring red-velvet milkshakes and pulled chicken sandwiches.
+This popular coffee shop has a surprisingly trendy menu featuring red-velvet milkshakes and pulled chicken sandwiches.

-For a quick bite before or after a movie.
+Go for a quick bite before or after a movie.
 (This space is attached to the arts-focused cinema at the centre.)

 For artisanal wood-fired pizzas, delicious pastas and gourmet salads.